 I started with just disposable gloves, building a latex glove collection until I was able to purchase a rubber shirt and leggings.
 Now, three years after my first latex shirt, I have a variety of items, from hoods to catsuits.

 If you’re looking to incorporate latex into your life or sex life, make sure to talk about it with your partner.
 Fetishes and kinks can be challenging to introduce, and your partner may not share your same interests.
-You need to be prepared to have an open and honest conversation about what you’d like to try, why it matters to you, and where might be a good place to start.
+You need to be prepared to have an open and honest conversation about what you’d like to try, why it matters to you, and where might it be a good place to start.

 You can find other rubberists and latex fetishists all over the internet.
 There are thousands of kinksters sharing content on social media, whether that’s Instagram, X, or Fetlife.
 Fetlife has dozens of groups devoted to rubber, many with thousands of members.
 You can also see if there are local rubber clubs or organizations, as many larger cities have them.